 Darlington student's murder prompts online campaign

-Thousands of children will be targeted in a safety campaign after a teenager was murdered by a man she met online.
+Thousands of children have been targeted in a safety campaign after a teenager was murdered by a man she met online.

-Ashleigh Hall, 17, of Darlington, was raped and murdered last October by Peter Chapman, who she met on a social networking site.
+Ashleigh Hall, 17, of Darlington, was raped in 2009 by Peter Chapman, who she met on a social networking site.

-The Darlington Council campaign offers specialist security software to the borough's 14,000 teenagers.
+The e-safety campaign is aimed at the borough's 14,000 teenagers.

 Convicted sex offender Peter Chapman was jailed for the rape and murder of the Darlington College student in March.